nachocigliutti/website-hugo/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Econometrics and Quantitative Economics
+    - course: PhD in Economics
       institution: New York University
       year: 2023 (expected)
     - course: MA in Economics (Econometrics minor)